lucee/lucee-docs/docs/03.reference/01.functions/hmac/_arguments/key.md

-The secret key to create HMAC.
-The key can be a String or a byte array.
+The secret cryptographic key to be combined with the message and hashed.
+Can be a string or a byte array.